hannahgreenwald/Reactor-Water-Age/README.md

 3. ARProject_metagenomics_scripts_notebook.ipynb -- This notebook contains or generates code for metagenomics commands at the command line, beginning with read processing and ending with MAG gneration through Anvi'o.
 The notebook is a rough documentation of what was run for preliminary processing.

-4. MASH -- coming soon
+4. ARProject_MASH_analysis.ipynb -- R code to process and plot MASH distances of metagenomic reads.

-5. python script for SCG
+5. ARProject_scg_taxonomy.ipynb -- Python script for SCG, must be run before the corresponding scg R script.

-5. ARPROJECT_RPS2_SCG_ANALYSIS.ipynb -- R code to analyze taxonomy using the single copy gene RPS2.
+5. ARProject_RPS2_scg_analysis.ipynb -- R code to analyze taxonomy using the single copy gene RPS2.
 Must run the python script for SCG analysis first to generate the data csv.

 6. ARProject_MAG_analysis.ipynb -- R script for final analysis and figure generation for MAG coverage and KEGG functional pathways